-In connection with the Company's membership in LCH, the Company acts in the capacity of "SwapClear Dealer Clearing Member" to affiliates that wish to clear transactions through LCH.
-In such capacity, the Company may be required to provide collateral or assume other trade-related responsibilities on behalf of affiliates.
+In connection with the Company's membership in LCH, the Company acts in the capacity of "Swap Clear Dealer Clearing Member" to affiliates that wish to clear transactions through LCH.
+In such capacity, the Company is required to provide collateral or assume other trade-related responsibilities on behalf of affiliates.